-The ESA Academy is not only open to students that are already running space-related studies in the science and engineering fields.
-It is also meant to show how space facilities can open a range of new research possibilities and applications to science and engineering students who did not choose space as their education subject, thus opening a new perspective on the learning of space disciplines.
+ESA Academy is not only open to students already involved in space-related studies in the science and engineering fields.
+It is also meant for science and engineering students who did not choose space as their specialty, to show how space facilities can open a range of new research possibilities and applications, thus opening a new perspective on the learning of space disciplines.

 ESA Academy is run in close collaboration with European universities and is designed to complement academic education.
 Its objective is to enhance the students’ educational experience and gain both practical and theoretical know-how and expertise in various disciplines, ranging from space sciences to engineering, space medicine, spacecraft operations, project and risk management, product and quality assurance, standardisation and much more.

 The two pillars of ESA Academy

-Officially launched in March 2016, the ESA Academy brings together existing and new elements of the ESA Education Programme for universities, now grouped under two interconnected pillars of activity:
+Officially launched in March 2016, ESA Academy brings together existing and new elements of the ESA Education Programme for universities, now grouped under two interconnected pillars of activity:

 - Hands-on Space Projects, a continuing programme that enables students to gain first-hand, end-to-end experience of space-related projects.

 - Training and Learning Programme, a new initiative offering an entirely new set of training courses and learning opportunities.

 The Hands-on Space Projects

 Since the mid-2000s, ESA has offered university students the opportunity to participate in real space-related projects.
-Today, these opportunities are grouped under the ESA Academy’s Hands-on Space Projects, a portfolio of recurring programme opportunities ranging from small satellites to scientific and technology experiments.
+Today, these opportunities are grouped under ESA Academy’s Hands-on Space Projects, a portfolio of recurring programme opportunities ranging from small satellites to scientific and technology experiments.
 In all cases, students directly experience what it takes to run the full lifecycle of a space project, from conception to operation.

 Satellites for students, built by students